Jain festivals: Pausha Dashmi

 It is celebrated on 10th day of dark half of Pausha (Pushya) month of Jain calendar(December/January).
-It marks Janma Kalyanaka (Birth) of 23rd Tirthankara, Parshvanath.
+It marks Janma Kalyanaka (Birth) of 23rd Tirthankara Parshvanatha.
 Three days fast known as Attham is observed by many Jains.

 Maun agiyaras

-Maun Agiyaras or Ekadashi marks Kalyanaka of many Tirthankaras.
-It is celebrated on 11th day of Magshar month of Jain calendar(October/November).
+Maun Agiyaras or Ekadashi marks Kalyanaka of 150 Tirthankaras.
+It is celebrated on 11th day of Magshar month of Jain calendar (October/November).
 On this day, complete silence is observed and fasting is kept.
 Meditation is also performed.

 Navapad Oli

 The nine-day Oli is a period of semi-fasting.
 During these period Jains take only one meal a day of food without ghee etc., oils, or any kind of spices.
 It comes twice a year during March/April and September/October.

 Mahamastakabhisheka

 Mahamastakabhisheka is a festival held once every twelve years in the town of Shravanabelagola, Karnataka.
 It is held in veneration of an immense 18 meter high statue of Bahubali.
 The last anointing took place in February 2018, and the next ceremony will occur in 2030.